 The rationale for the assumptions used in this valuation is included in the five-year experience study ending June 30, 2019, approved by the Board in June 2020.
+The investment return assumption was updated for the June 30, 2022 valuation.
 All assumptions are expectations of future experience, not market measures.